This website uses cookies to ensure you get the best experience on our website. Learn more

 The main area at Okonjima Bush Camp is one of our favourite parts of the camp.
 A large, curved building, it overlooks a manicured lawn with a pond, and grassy plains beyond.
 It has three quite distinct areas: the reception and a curio shop; a dining room with beautiful, heavy wooden tables; and a large and very inviting lounge with a fireplace and the bar.
 There is almost always a member of the team around if you need anything and, on our visits, nothing has seemed too much trouble.
 Around the side of the building, and slightly raised, is a decent-size swimming pool, with sunloungers and shaded areas to relax out of the sun.

 As with its sibling properties at Okonjima, Bush Camp is perhaps best known for its leopard tracking.
 A stay here of one or – better – two nights will usually give you the chance to track and observe these often elusive big cats at close range.
 As an added bonus, the cats are used to seeing people so are generally relaxed around the vehicles, providing some excellent photographic opportunities (although note that most of the leopards are collared for research purposes).
-Although sightings can never be guaranteed, we were lucky to spend around half an hour with a young female leopard hunting on our last visit in May 2022.
+Although sightings can never be guaranteed, on our last visit in April 2024 we were lucky to spend around an hour and a half watching a female leopard and her young sub-adult cub up a tree, eating a giraffe carcass they had killed the night before.

 In addition to leopard tracking, other activities led by the knowledgeable guides at Okonjima include: